HackRU/frontend/README.md

 -   This includes having a Style Guide as mentioned above, and we will be learning together some good testing schema.
 -   Make sure you test on your local branches before you push upstream, and do your best to attend meetings so we're all on the same page.

-## Links to Further docs (some shit I read when starting out)
+## Links to Further Docs (some shit I read when starting out)

 *I will be updating this section anytime I find something useful*, so think of this less as a "required reading list" and more of a "resource reference."
 But please **do read** the docs on [contributing to this project](./CONTRIB.md) and [on our transition to Redux](./ROAD_TO_REDUX.md)
 If you don't read those above, you may easily run into issues.

-All-around reference for JS, CSS, and HTML (Personally I recommend W3Schools over MDN):
+# JS, CSS, and HTML
+(Personally I recommend W3Schools over MDN):
 -  [W3Schools HTML5](https://www.w3schools.com/Html/default.asp)
 -  [W3Schools JS](https://www.w3schools.com/js/default.asp)
 -  [W3Schools CSS](https://www.w3schools.com/css/default.asp)